Richard Wright (author): Childhood in the US South

-At the age of 15, while in eighth grade, Wright published his first story, "The Voodoo of Hell's Half-Acre," in the local Black newspaper Southern Register.
+At the age of 15, while in eighth grade, Wright published his first story, "The Voodoo of Hell's Half-Acre", in the local Black newspaper Southern Register.
 No copies survive.
 In Chapter 7 of Black Boy, he described the story as about a villain who sought a widow's home.

 In 1923, after excelling in grade school and junior high, Wright earned the position of class valedictorian of Smith Robertson Junior High School from which he graduated in May 1925.
 He was assigned to write a speech to be delivered at graduation in a public auditorium.
 Before graduation day, he was called to the principal's office, where the principal gave him a prepared speech to present in place of his own.
-Richard challenged the principal, saying "the people are coming to hear the students, and I won't make a speech that you've written."
+Richard challenged the principal, saying: "[T]he people are coming to hear the students, and I won't make a speech that you've written."
 The principal threatened him, suggesting that Richard might not be allowed to graduate if he persisted, despite his having passed all the examinations.
 He also tried to entice Richard with an opportunity to become a teacher.
 Determined not to be called an Uncle Tom, Richard refused to deliver the principal's address, written to avoid offending the white school district officials.
 He was able to convince everyone to allow him to read the words he had written himself.

 In September that year, Wright registered for mathematics, English, and history courses at the new Lanier High School, constructed for black students in Jackson—the state's schools were segregated under its Jim Crow laws—but he had to stop attending classes after a few weeks of irregular attendance because he needed to earn money to support his family.

-In November 1925 at the age of 17, Wright moved on his own to Memphis, Tennessee.
-There he fed his appetite for reading.
+In November 1925, at the age of 17, Wright moved on his own to Memphis, Tennessee.
+There, he fed his appetite for reading.
 His hunger for books was so great that Wright devised a successful ploy to borrow books from the segregated white library.
 Using a library card lent by a white coworker, which he presented with forged notes that claimed he was picking up books for the white man, Wright was able to obtain and read books forbidden to black people in the Jim Crow South.
-This strategem also allowed him access to publications such as Harper's, Atlantic Monthly, and American Mercury.
+This stratagem also allowed him access to publications such as Harper's, the Atlantic Monthly, and The American Mercury.

 He planned to have his mother come and live with him once he could support her, and in 1926, his mother and younger brother did rejoin him.
 Shortly thereafter, Richard resolved to leave the Jim Crow South and go to Chicago.
 His family joined the Great Migration, when tens of thousands of blacks left the South to seek opportunities in the more economically prosperous northern and mid-western industrial cities.

 Wright's childhood in Mississippi, Tennessee, and Arkansas shaped his lasting impressions of American racism.